-Consider the matrix FS 680 1 from Matrix Market, which is known to instigate Krylov bases with bad behavior [34, Table 2].
+Consider the matrix FS 680 1 from Matrix Market, which is known to instigate Krylov bases with bad behavior [46, Table 2].
 In this case, the basis B and the reduced matrix AB and their sketches SB and SAB have rapidly increasing condition number.
 Once $\kappa_2(SAB) > u^{-1}$ , numerical errors can cause sGMRES to fail, even when GMRES is successful.
-See Figure 4 for an illustration, which shows that increasing the extent k of partial orthogonalization does not help.
+See Figure 5 for an illustration, which also shows that increasing the extent k of the truncation does not help.

 We can always monitor the conditioning of the reduced matrix AB inexpensively by means of its sketch SAB.
 Unfortunately, we are not aware of a reliable mechanism for controlling the conditioning, short of full orthogonalization.
-Indeed, k-partial orthogonalization does not even guarantee monotone decrease of the condition number as k increases.
-This issue remains a major challenge for sGMRES.
-The ideas from [4] may be useful here.
+Indeed, k-truncated Arnoldi does not even guarantee monotone decrease of the condition number as k increases.
+This issue remains a challenge for sGMRES.
+The ideas from [4] may be useful, but they increase the arithmetic cost from $O(nd \log d)$ to $O(nd^2)$ .

-8.3.
+8.2.
 Solving eigenvalue problems with sRR.
 This subsection studies the performance of sRR for solving nonsymmetric and symmetric eigenvalue problems.

-8.3.1.
+8.2.1.
 Algorithm details.
-Our implementation of sRR follows the pseudocode in Algorithm 6.1 with minor changes to facilitate comparison with the MATLAB eigs command.
-In particular, we focus on a single-vector Krylov subspace (b = 1), and we use k-partial orthogonalization to form the basis.
-In one example, we consider a
+Our implementation of sRR follows the pseudocode in Algorithm 1.2 with minor changes to facilitate comparison with the MATLAB eigs command.
+In one example, we use a single-vector Krylov subspace (b = 1), and we use k-truncated Arnoldi to form the basis.
+In another example, we consider a block Krylov subspace with a Chebyshev basis, as described in subsection 7.5.
+We do not use restarting or stabilization in these experiments.
+The subspace embedding is a modified SRFT (2.6) where E is diagonal Rademacher and F is a DCT4 matrix.